 Use VoiceOver on your Mac with braille display router keys

-Many braille displays have router keys above the braille cells that you can use to move the VoiceOver cursor.
-Generally, you press the router key above a particular item in the line of braille to move the VoiceOver cursor or selection to that item.
+Many braille displays have router keys above the braille cells that you can use to move the VoiceOver cursor or perform different actions.

-You can also press the router key above a status cell to display an expanded braille description of each dot in the cell.
+Press the router key above a status cell to display an expanded braille description of each dot in the cell.
 To exit the description, press any other router key.

 Download this guide in Braille Ready Format: BRF (English)